paulstatezny/backpack/notes/the_problem_is_not_their_paycheck.md

 - "The number one thing top talent is looking for is a company that makes the world a better place or provides a sense of meaning."
 - To create an effective purpose, you have to be able to tie everything your business does back to a positive impact that's made on people.
     - E.g. Selling mortgages?
 This may give people an enormous debt, but it also gives the ability to have a place to call home.
 It allows them to build equity in owning property.
+- Passion is different from purpose.
+    - Freud said that people are driven by passions, but Viktor Frankl showed that people are more driven by purpose.
+    - He went through WW2 concentration camps and gave others the motivation to get through for a common purpose: survive so that they can tell the world about the atrocities, so that they hopefully would never happen again.
+    - Passions change, they come and go.
+A common purpose focused on serving others is going to be longer lasting.
+    - E.g. You don't have to be passionate about mortgages, you just have to buy into the purpose of loving people through finance.